Privacy Policy

 • object to certain processing;

-• withdraw consent at any time where processing is based on consent.
+• withdraw consent at any time where processing is based on consent; and

 To exercise your rights, contact us at enquiry@eliohealth.app.